Unknown (2006 film): Production

 Portions of the film were shot in the Coachella Valley, California.

 Critical reception

-On the review aggregator Rotten Tomatoes, 38% of critics gave the film positive reviews, based on 48 reviews.
-On Metacritic, the film had an average score of 44 out of 100, based on 17 reviews.
+On the review aggregator website Rotten Tomatoes, 38% of critics gave the film positive reviews, based on 47 reviews.
+The website's consensus reads, "Though it boasts a talented cast, this thriller fails to make you care about the twisty mystery of the men's identities and situation."
+On Metacritic, the film has an average score of 44 out of 100, based on 17 reviews.